ozoidemi/ePaper_guest_dashboard/README.md

 1. Only exists in memory.
 2. Is much harder to use than what you might think.

-I won't go into all the details, but the bottom line is that, unless you save the QR, you almost can't do anything with it.
+I won't go into all the details.
+The bottom line is that, unless you save the QR, you almost can't do anything with it.

-If you want to try a different approach, you can implement a custom component using the rolled back PR from the UI Network Integration - that's publicly available.
+If you want to try a different approach, you can implement a custom component using the rolled back PR from the UI Network Integration - this project is publicly available.

 ## What is my installation, you ask?